Bloooooooooob/Bailey-GitHub-Playground/navigation/submenu/progress.md

 Create a website with various tabs in which someone can learn some jokes and information about elements in chemistry.

 <h3>What I accomplished</h3>
+I used skills in frontend development and SASS to change the layout